JetBrains/teamcity-documentation/topics/viewing-user-changes-in-builds.md

 The filters at the top of the page provide flexible search options:
 - by user who made the change
 - by project
-- by comment to the change (commit message) (the experimental UI only)
+- by comment to the change (commit message) (the Sakura UI only)
-- by path to the changed file: you can filter changes by entering a part of the path (the experimental UI only)
+- by path to the changed file: you can filter changes by entering a part of the path (the Sakura UI only)
-- by revision number (the experimental UI only)
+- by revision number (the Sakura UI only)

 Each change has a pie-chart icon showing status of builds with slices for the relative size of pending, successful, as well as old and new problematic builds affected by the change.
-(The pie-chart icon is not available in the experimental UI).
+(The pie-chart icon is not available in the Sakura UI).
 Hovering over / clicking the build status icon gives a visual representation of how the user commit has affected different builds.
 Builds with new/critical problems are listed by default.

 Expanding the change or clicking the _See builds_ link lists all builds with the change.